-- Introduce yourself first before asking someone questions. - Personalise questions, for example ask 'what is your procedure'. - Ask a person what they do let them tell their story. - When questioning, avoid creating emotional situations.
+- Introduce yourself first before asking someone questions - Personalize questions, for example ask "what is your procedure" - Ask a person what they do let them tell their story - When questioning, avoid creating emotional situations.
 Keep your own emotions in check be calm.
-Try starting with introducing positive comments. - Try to put people at ease but always be firm. - Ask a person to carry out a task and look how it is prepared and done.
-This also gives a chance to look at how test facilities are used. - Ask for explanations about a person's responsibilities.
-Then lead into procedures and then verify how this occurs. - A good test of depth of knowledge could be to ask someone how they would go about selecting appropriate items from a range for assessment and test.
+Try starting with introducing positive comments - Try to put people at ease but always be firm - Ask a person to carry out a task and look how it is prepared and done.
+This also gives a chance to look at how test facilities are used - Try setting a scenario.
+For example, ask "how would you do ..." - Ask for explanations about a person's responsibilities.
+Then lead into procedures and then verify how this occurs - A good test of depth of knowledge could be to ask someone how they would go about selecting appropriate items from a range for assessment and test